-Pre-paid electric service also allows customers to sign up for a contract without a binding contract, deposit, or credit check.
-For customers who both quality and don’t qualify for no-deposit electricity, they are often required to sign-up for a pre-paid electric plan.
-This type of plan is very similar to pre-paid phone plans.
+Pre-paid electric plans are very similar to pre-paid phone plans.
 When it comes to electricity, the customer is required to pay a small pre-payment amount towards their account to get the services up and running.

 The price of electricity (kWh rates) attached to pre-paid and no deposit plans are typically a little bit higher than those of “normal” plans.
 This is due to the perceived elevated risk by the particular electric company offering those plans.

-Contacting the utility for financial assistance will help a customer to better manage their electricity payments.
+Contacting a provider for financial assistance can help a customer to better manage their electricity payments.
 Many companies are open to discussing payment arrangement options.
 While some REPs may offer assistance without conditions, some guidelines for assistance can include:

 - The customer must continue to pay the total amount future bills on time while making payments towards previous overdue bills.